pharo-vcs/iceberg/README.md

 - Adding your credentials **before** doing any operation (go to `System Settings/Tools/Software Configuration Management/Iceberg/Plain credentials`)
 - Just using SSH protocol (but that option is not so easy on Windows).

+Q. I'm on linux and when I want to commit I have this message: "LGit_GIT_ERROR: no error message set by libgit2."
+A. Iceberg for Pharo6 on Linux requires a different version of the VM than the one that is provided by default (this **will** be the default on Pharo7).
+To get this VM, the easiest way is to execute `curl get.pharo.org/vmT60 | bash`.

 ## Usage
 ### Repositories Browser